emonsaqibh/RePapers/README.md

 Privacy Policy

-Privacy Policy

 Emon Saqibh built the ReWalls- HD Wallpapers app as a Commercial app.
-This SERVICE is provided by Emon Saqibh and is intended for use as is.
+This service is provided by Emon Saqibh and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.